Below is a list of some other organisations that may be of assistance with complaints or information about the media:

 For journalists in Scotland, the organisation HIV Scotland may be of help.
 It's website is http://www.hivscotland.com/

-A handbook for journalists giving practical guidance on covering suicide, mental illness and violent crime by psychiatric patients.
+A handbook for journalists giving practical guidance on the reporting of mental illness.

 Media guidelines for reporting suicide and self harm - www.samaritans.org/pdf/SamaritansMediaGuidelines-UK2008.pdf